What we offer

 Working with families

 We offer direct support to neurodivergent children and young people (ages 4-21) through one-to-one mentoring and small social connection groups with young people of a similar age.
-This support will help your child recognise their strengths and challenges and feel positive about who they are.
+This support will help your child or young person recognise their strengths and challenges and feel positive about who they are.
 It can also help them to manage anxiety, build social confidence, foster meaningful connections and plan their next steps in education and life.

 Sadie has given ‘above and beyond’ expert advice and help to support my daughter, through very difficult and complex circumstances, towards positive outcomes.
 She is an absolutely brilliant professional who works intuitively with children in education and their families towards ‘what works’, always thinks outside of the box!